ehhop/ehhapp-phone/README.md

 These services require some configuration of secrets before they will work.

-Copy config.dist.php --> config.php and change the values according to the instructions.
+Copy `config.dist.php` → `config.php` and change the values according to the instructions.

 Then copy all files to a webserver running PHP, and off you go!
-Two
+There are two main endpoints:

-`/services.php` will show the HTML homepage for the SOAP service with the WSDL at `/services?WSDL`.
+* `/services.php` will show the HTML homepage for the SOAP service with the WSDL at `/services?WSDL`.

+* `/test.php` allows you to send a few things to the SOAP service to see if it's working.